yfinkelstein/node-zookeeper/README.md

 Dependencies:
 ------------

+Note: these are handled internally by the build unless you desire to build and link against a specific version etc.
 * zookeeper version 3.3.x
 * zookeeper native client should be installed in your system:
 **cd $ZK_HOME/src/c && configure && make && make install**